It's hard to imagine a more perfect food than beans or legumes.

 Bush types are generally self-supporting.

-Pole beans have twining vines that require support from stakes, strings, wires, or trellises.
+Pole beans have twining vines that need support from stakes.

 Runners are similar to the pole genre, although runners need cooler growing conditions.